cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 * At this point the Jupyter notebook server should be available for use.
     * We proceed in two steps here
-        * First setting up some interesting content
+        * Get some test notebooks
-            * Need to test this: In `~` run `git clone https://github.com/robfatland/chlorophyll`
+            * From your home directory on the VM: run `git clone https://github.com/robfatland/chlorophyll`
-        * Second configuring the Jupyter notebook server to work remotely
+        * Configure a Jupyter notebook server to run in `--no-browser` mode
+            * On your Azure VM bash command line run `(jupyter lab --no-browser --port=8889) &`
+                * This will provide a long token string, like this: `...token=ae948dc6923848982349fbc48a2938d4958f23409eea427`
-            * Use [this link](https://cloudbank-project.github.io/image-research-computing-tutorial/azure/use_an_image) for this second step
+                    * Copy this token string
+            * On your local computer/laptop bash command line run this command:
+                * `ssh -N -f -i fu.pem -L localhost:7005:localhost:8889 azureuser@111.22.33.44`
+                    * Make appropriate substitutions for your `.pem` filename and your VM ip address
+            * On your local computer in a browser address window enter `localhost:7005`
+                * When prompted enter the token string you copied above
+            * On success: The Jupyter notebook server will appear in your browser
+                * You should be able to navigate to the `chlorophyll` repository and see and run notebooks

 <BR><BR>